-In this research I confine myself to print based advertisements by both retailers and manufacturers released in three leading news papers in Kerala.
+In this research I confine myself to print based advertisements by retailers and manufacturers released in, Malayala Manorama, Mathrubhoomi, and The Hindu, the three leading news papers in Kerala.
 A first step towards researching different Occasion Based Promotions is identification of the range of different promotions launched in the market place.
-The present paper provides an empirical view of the variety print advertisements of launched in the Kerala market by Consumer Durable Industry for the last one year, January to Dec 2011.
-It further reports the incidence of the different promotions in Consumer Durables by retailers and manufactures.
-Finally, details about each type of promotion are noted in order to highlight the different incentives offered by each type of promotion.
+The present paper provides an empirical view of the variety print advertisements of launched in the Kerala market by Consumer Durable Industry for the last one year, January2011 to Dec 2011.
+It further reports the incidence of the different promotions in Consumer Durables by retailers and manufactures and details about each type of promotion are noted in order to highlight the different incentives offered by each type of promotion.
 Some specific questions that arise here include the following:

-- Of the print based advertisements, what is the breakdown between manufacturer and retailer advertisements? - What is the frequency of advertisements released by retailers and manufacturers of consumer durables through news papers during a specific time period? - Out of non personal promotional mix elements used by consumer durable industry in Kerala, what is the break down between, Sales Promotion, Advertisements and Publicity?
+- Of the print based advertisements, what is the breakdown between manufacturer and retailer advertisements? - What is the frequency of advertisements released by retailers and manufacturers of consumer durables through news papers during a specific time period? - Out of non personal promotional mix elements used by consumer durable industry in Kerala, what is the break down between the promotional mix elements.